Mukary/TabMo/README.md

 ### Steps

-1°) Pre-process both training datas and real datas
-Use the command spark-submit :
+1) Pre-process both training datas and real datas, then predict clickers in one shot Use the command spark-submit :
-`spark-submit --class "Process" --master local[2] target/scala-2.XX/nameOfTheJar.jar arg1 arg2`
+`spark-submit --class "TabmoLogisticRegression" --master local[2] target/scala-2.XX/nameOfTheJar.jar arg1 arg2`
- with
+ with:
  -  arg1 : /ABSOLUTE-PATH/TO/TRAINING-JSON-DATAS
- -  arg2 : /ABSOLUTE-PATH/TO/DIRECTORY/STORING/CSV-DATAS
+ -  arg2 : /ABSOLUTE-PATH/TO/CSV-DATAS-TO-PREDICT
- and then a second time with the real json datas
- That will clean both the training and real datas to match our algorithm

-2°) // TODO tell the command to launch the project (when project is done)